hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### setProtocolVersion \( protocolVersion \) -&gt; void

-Set PROTOCOL_VERSION to specific version.
+Set PROTOCOL\_VERSION to specific version.

-There is a global property PROTOCOL_VERSION that used in every request to the pool and specified version of Indy Node which Libindy works.
+There is a global property PROTOCOL\_VERSION that used in every request to the pool and specified version of Indy Node which Libindy works.

-By default PROTOCOL_VERSION=1.
+By default PROTOCOL\_VERSION=1.

 * `protocolVersion`: Number - Protocol version will be used:
-    *1 - for Indy Node 1.3
+1 - for Indy Node 1.3
-    *2 - for Indy Node 1.4
+2 - for Indy Node 1.4
 * __->__ void

-Errors: `Common*`, `Pool*`
+Errors: `Common*`

 ### wallet